Stisted: History

-Samuel Stone, founder of Hartford, Conn. was curate of Stisted from 1627.
+Samuel Stone, founder of Hartford, Connecticut was curate of Stisted from 1627.
 Charles Forster, grandfather of E. M. Forster, held the benefice of Stisted, and there is an inscription recording that "The tower was rebuilt from the foundations by Onley Savill-Onley and at the same time the chancel was new roofed and restored by the Rev Charles Forster AD 1844".